Xnst/ccxstuff/README.md

         resultExtract jobfile.frd

-Now you easily can import into python (or other) for easy processing ald plotting
+Now you easily can import into python (or other) for easy processing and plotting

 ### unv2ccx

-A fantastic tool witten by Ihor Mirzov.
+A fantastic tool written by Ihor Mirzov.
 Thanks Ihor!

 Note! unv2ccx is a GPL-v3 licensed code.
 The source code can be found at: